Oakland Youth Poet Laureate

 What if I am not really comfortable in the spotlight?

-To be fair, we cannot consider applications from family members of current judges, funders and committee members who have influence over the contest criteria or outcome.
+To be fair, we cannot consider applications from family members of current judges, funders and program sponsors who have significant influence over the contest criteria or outcome.
 If someone in your family is actively working on this year’s contest, you are not eligible.
-This “conflict of interest” policy applies only to those partners who are “coordinating, influencing or judging” the 2014 competition.
+This “conflict of interest” policy applies only to those partners who are “coordinating, influencing or judging” the 2017 competition.
 Call us if you have any questions.

 I am a teacher or youth worker; can I nominate someone?